 What is Knowsley Council doing?

-Knowsley Council has agreed, alongside other authorities across the Liverpool City Region, to play our part in resettling our fair share of refugees fleeing conflict in Syria and affected territory in that region, as part of the Government’s Syrian Resettlement Scheme.
+Knowsley Council has agreed, alongside other authorities across the Liverpool City Region, to play our part in resettling our fair share of refugee families fleeing conflict in Syria and the MENA region under the government’s Vulnerable Persons Resettlement Scheme and Vulnerable Children’s Resettlement Schemes.

 Why is the council doing this?

-Councillors in Knowsley agreed that the humanitarian crisis in Syria is of such a horrific scale that Knowsley could not turn its back.
-It is right that Knowsley plays its part to offer safety and shelter to families who are in such desperate need.
+In September 2015, Knowsley Council agreed that the humanitarian crisis in Syria was of such a horrific scale that Knowsley could not turn its back on the plight of the refugees.
+It is right that Knowsley plays its part to offer safety and shelter to families that are in such desperate need.
+Knowsley Council therefore made a commitment to support the Vulnerable Persons Resettlement Scheme.
+Subsequently, the council agreed, with other councils in the City Region, to take a number of families under the Vulnerable Children Resettlement Programme.

 How many refugees has Knowsley agreed to take?